The Earned Value Project Management System.

 In other words, the traditional review approach does not correlate among the true cost performance of the project, the actual status of the deliverables, and changes to the project scope.
 As there is no relationship between the three critical success factors of a project viz; schedule, cost and scope the traditional system becomes highly incapable to predict the future health of the project.

-How Earned Value Management Differs
+Definition of Earned Value Management Terms.

 EVM is an analytical tool that uses three data sources namely Planned Value (PV), Earned Value (EV), and the Actual Cost (AC).
 The appended graph depicts the realtionship between the three key elements of EVM.